Reviewed by: HU Medical Review Board | Last reviewed: August 2023 | Last updated: October 2023

 Where can I get fish oil supplements?

 Omega-3 fatty acid can be supplemented by regularly ingesting fish oil.
 Fish oil typically comes in capsule form, but it can also be purchased as a pure liquid.
-Both forms can be found at most drug stores and health food stores.2 It is important to be sure the supplements are made by a reputable company who certifies their products are free of heavy metals, which are toxic in large amounts.
+Both forms can be found at most drug stores and health food stores.2 It is important to be sure the supplements are made by a reputable company that certifies their products are free of heavy metals, which are toxic in large amounts.
 Patients should consult with their healthcare providers regarding dosage for fish oil supplementation.

 In addition, fish oil can be consumed by eating fish.
 Health professionals recommend baking or broiling, rather than frying.2